 Oh my goodness, I cannot tell you how many people were in my contact list that I either: a) didn’t know at all, or b) had multiple numbers for.
 To give you an idea of how good this purge felt, I started with 234 contacts and I now have 172.
 I deleted anyone who I simply did not know, combined anyone who had multiple number (like from 5 yrs ago before we had iphones and everyone’s cell and home were saved separately), and removed old contacts I don’t need, like vendors from our wedding or my dermatologist back in San Francisco.

 Also remember, this step isn’t just about getting rid of contacts, it is about fixing them up to.
 I went through all of my contacts and added in their email addresses, physical addresses (no joke I had a stack of return address stamps I just ripped off and saved in case I needed an address…very organized), multiple phone numbers, and last names.
 My contact list is so uniform and clean now, Martha Stewart would be proud.

 2. Start a Google Calendar and share it

 The key thing here is that we have gotten really good about creating notifications for almost everything we do.
-On Sundays we have a notification to water our plants and fill up our weekly vitamin container, on Thursday’s we have a notification to take the garbage out and on every bill’s due date we have a notification to double check that our autopay went through.
+On Sundays we have a notification to water our plants and fill up our weekly vitamin container, on Wednesday nights we have a notification to put out the garbage and on every bill’s due date we have a notification to double check that our autopay went through.